gladsondutra/clone-tabnews/README.md

-# clone-tabnews
+# Tab News (In Progress)

-Clone do projeto Tab News do Felipe Deschamps para o curso https://curso.dev/
+Project built using Next.js and React.